 The department has 130 staff members comprised of graduate students, postdoctoral fellows, instructors, non-tenure track faculty, professional research staff and administrative staff.
 There is also a strong commitment to graduate and postgraduate education and training.

-Faculty members are primarily affiliated with the Genes & Development and the Human and Molecular Genetics Ph.D.
-Programs of Study withinThe University of Texas MD Anderson Cancer Center UTHealth Graduate School of Biomedical Sciences.
+Faculty members are primarily affiliated with the Genetics & Epigenetics (G&E) Graduate Program withinThe University of Texas MD Anderson Cancer Center UTHealth Graduate School of Biomedical Sciences.
 Training is enhanced by the John H. Blaffer Lecture Series, a weekly departmental seminar series called the Research Exchange Series, and the Genes and Development Annual Retreat.

 The Center for Genetics and Genomics is one of seven centers within the Institute for Basic Science at MD Anderson, facilitating synergy in genetics and genomics research.
 The Center is administered through the Genetics department.

-Students in the department pursue Ph.D. and M.S. degrees through training in either of two graduate programs within the MD Anderson UTHealth Graduate School.
+Students in the department pursue Ph.D. and M.S. degrees through training in the Genetics and Epigenetics graduate program within the MD Anderson UTHealth Graduate School.
 In addition to research training, these programs offer students numerous opportunities to participate in research seminars presented by leading scientists and to build career skills through courses and workshops.